CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5/Create Windows Protection Group, Install LRA and Start Replication.md

 This article explains how to create Windows Protection Group and protect a Windows server Automatically as well as Manually.

 ### Requirements
 To protect a Windows server using SafeHaven, we need to install a Local Replication Agent (LRA) on the production server.
-In order to complete the LRA installation, a **Reboot** of the production server is required. **Please schedule a downtime windows for LRA installation.**
+In order to complete the LRA installation, a **Reboot** of the production server is required. **Please schedule a downtime window for LRA installation.**

 ### Assumption
 This article assumes that: